coolCoderD/Ochi/README.md

 # OCHI DESIGN - Awwwarded Website Clone

 Welcome to OCHI DESIGN, a stunning website clone inspired by award-winning designs from Awwwards.
-This project utilizes React.js, Framer Motion, GSAP, and Locomotive Scroll to deliver a fantastic user experience with a variety of components.
+This project utilizes React.js, Framer Motion, GSAP, Locomotive Scroll, and React Router DOM to deliver a fantastic user experience with a variety of components.

 ## Deployed Website Link:
 You can access the deployed version of OCHI DESIGN [here](https://66000c49071f06c34661a9cd--scintillating-melba-9b7a73.netlify.app/).